Jama'at Nusrat al-Islam wal-Muslimin: Aims and support

 The Center for Strategic and International Studies describes JNIM as "an al Qaeda-affiliated Salafi-jihadist insurgent organization that seeks to replace established state authority with a conservative interpretation of Islamic law."
 A June 2025 report by Africa Confidential observed that JNIM appears to be publicly distancing itself from al-Qaeda, in an effort to mirror the successful strategy of Hay’at Tahrir al-Sham in Syria.
-This shift is reportedly intended to facilitate tactical alliances with insurgent groups such as the Azawad Liberation Front (FLA), which, although secular, shares JNIM's opposition to the Malian government and has demanded JNIM sever ties with al-Qaeda.
-In this context, JNIM communiqués have increasingly omitted references to al-Qaeda, and in a 2025 interview with France24, the group's ideological leader, Amadou Koufa, declined to comment on JNIM ties to the organization.
-Some analysts interpret these moves as part of a broader effort to rebrand JNIM as a domestically focused insurgency rather than a transnational jihadist organization.
+This shift is reportedly intended to facilitate tactical alliances with insurgent groups such as the Azawad Liberation Front (FLA), which, although initially secular, shares JNIM's opposition to the Malian government.

+In this context, JNIM communiqués have increasingly omitted references to al-Qaeda.
+In a 2025 interview with France24, the group's ideological leader, Amadou Koufa, declined to comment on JNIM ties to the organization.
+Some analysts interpret these moves as part of a broader effort to rebrand JNIM, in the eyes of a Malian audience, as a domestically focused insurgency rather than a transnational jihadist organization.

 In 2025, observers and refugees reported that JNIM's recruitment was bolstered by the war crimes carried out by state-backed militias, particularly their targeting of Fulani communities—a predominantly Muslim, semi-nomadic ethnic group spread across West Africa.
 Although initially rejected by many locals, JNIM gained support in areas where pro-government forces carried out widespread civilian killings.
 These attacks drove many disillusioned Fulani, including entire families, to join the group.
 One Burkinabe refugee recounted how his daughters and their husbands aligned with JNIM after militias killed dozens of fellow Fulani, stating: “They were afraid, and they ran to them.”

 JNIM has formed alliances with local communities and the Tuareg or other ethnic factions.
 In January 2023, some clans in northern Mali were reported to have pledged allegiance to the group.
 Despite these developments, the Africa Center for Strategic Studies reported in 2022 that JNIM did not enjoy broad popular support.
 The Economist Intelligence Unit observed that JNIM was generally more accepted by local populations than Islamic State-affiliated groups.
 It noted that JNIM had integrated into local rebel networks with deep community ties, while IS-linked factions were often viewed as foreign to the region.